 Before the three speed internally geared hub, bikes had but one single gear.
 While one gear is adequate for many purposes, the addition of two more gears, one for climbing hills, and one for powering on flats or going downhill, opened up a new world of opportunities.

-Perhaps the country most associated with three speed bicycles is the United Kingdom.
+The country most associated with three speed bicycles is the United Kingdom.
 And there’s a very good reason for that.
 The UK is where the three speed internally geared hub was developed by Sturmey-Archer.
 Many British bicycle manufacturers affixed three-speed hub wheels on their bikes, namely Raleigh and her many subsidiary makes and models.
+(Not coincidentally, Raleigh owned Sturmey-Archer.)

 From the years between “the wars” up until the ten speed boom starting in earnest in the 1960’s, the three speed bicycle was king in Britain.
 It was an affordable way for the working class to get around, whether to commute to work or more leisurely jaunts into the countryside.

 I’ve ridden three speed bicycles around Portland for years and have found it perfectly sufficient for my day-to-day needs.
 The low gear does remarkably well on most hills.
-When I ride my 24 speed derailleured bike, I’m constantly shifting, trying to find the perfect gear.
-With my three speed, I mostly have it in middle gear, only switching to low when I encounter a hill and to high when I need to power along.
-If I was going to ride long distances or in really hilly terrain, my derailleur bike would be the appropriate tool for the job.
-But for around town, the three speed is ample and able.
+When I ride my 12 speed derailleured bike, I’m constantly shifting, trying to find the perfect gear.
+With my three speed, I mostly have it in middle or high gear, only switching to low when I encounter a hill.
+If I was going to go on a long bicycle tour in hilly terrain, my derailleur bike would be the appropriate tool for the job.
+For around town, the three speed is ample and able.
+And Portland is by no means a flat city.